Flow around a Cylinder Using the Sharp Interface Method#

 IB Particles#

 The only thing that is left to define is the immersed boundary.
-In this case, we want to define a circular boundary of radius 0.5 center at (8,8) that has no velocity.
+In this case, we want to define a circular boundary of radius 0.5 centered at (8,8) that has no velocity.
 We use the sphere to model the cylinder in 2D.

 subsection particles